Bond with your baby.... anytime, at home!

 - Ultrasonic Emitting Frequency: 3.0 MHz

-- Battery: 1 x 9V (not included, due to Aust Post regulation)
+- Battery: 1 x 9V (not included, due to Aust Post regulation of dangerous goods)

 - Sorbolene style lotion to conduct the sound (not included)

 $1 from your order helps us partner with Humpty Dumpty Foundation

 1. The Angelsounds Fetal Doppler is a heartbeat monitor designed to work from 14 weeks of pregnancy.
 Some customers have reported a clear, distinct heartbeat from 10 weeks.

 2. The device must be in direct contact with the pregnant mother’s skin and used with sorbolene, hand lotion or face cream to conduct the sound.

 3. The fetal heartbeat and sounds can be recorded to a computer, saved, replayed or emailed to friends and family.